Banner image of colorful row houses with a streetlamp in the foreground.

 Overview

-A succession of central bank rate hikes has ushered in a new regime in markets – one of higher interest rates and greater macro volatility – to combat stickier inflation than many had originally anticipated.
+In a new regime of increased macro volatility, uncertain interest rates and stubborn sticky inflation, innovative alpha capture has the potential for adding resilience to portfolios.
 In this research, we explore the breadth of the systematic toolkit and offer an innovative approach to diversifying income sources that can help investors better navigate the challenges presented by today’s market regime.

 Key points